A simple bedtime ritual helps you unwind

 6. Read for a while, or pick up my knitting or sewing.

-7. Reflect on my day and write 3 things in my gratitude journal.
+7. Reflect on my day and write in my journal.

 It just takes half an hour and it makes such a difference.